istanbuljs/nyc/docs/profiling.md

 npm link nyc
 ```

-This will likely not work with `tap --coverage`, since tap will try to use it's own older copy of nyc instead of your globally linked one.
+This will likely not work with `tap --coverage`, since tap will try to use its own older copy of nyc instead of your globally linked one.
 Modify the test script in your test project so it uses the `nyc` binary directly, and disable `tap`s version with the `--no-cov` flag:

 `package.json`: